vincenzomos/reactiveSpringWorkshop/Readme.md

 - Browsers only can consume a stream by producing Server Sent events. (`MediaType.TEXT_EVENT_STREAM or MediaType.APPLICATION_STREAM_JSON)
 - More info on [the Spring WebFlux.fn reference documentation](http://docs.spring.io/spring-framework/docs/5.0.3.RELEASE/spring-framework-reference/web.html#web-reactive-server-functional)

-If you run into a possible solution can be found in the branch functional_reactive_endpoint

 ## A Trading Signal Service
 Once you have your API working it would be nice if we can also find a way to do some useful stuff with the stream of bitcoindata.

 There is already an existing Service named `TradingService` We would like to have a service that can stream Signals based on price movements.
 The service already has a couple of simple convenience methods to notice and create Signals.
+These methods are based on a mechanism that uses a sliding window over all the prices and keeps on checking if a big move is noticed.

 Also now there already is a constant for the minimal price move in percentage (0.2)  That is pretty low but off course you would like to see some
-Signals.
+Signals for the sake of seeing some events.
 Try to use this to make the method return a stream of Signals.

+Tip:
+- You could use the operator buffer for this.
+[Documentation for buffer operator](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#buffer--)
+- Off course if you like to implement things different feel free to do so :)

 Once again make the necessary adjustments to create an endpoint named `/streamSignals` for this service.